tidepool-org/handbook/Onboarding Documents/Communication and Transparency.md

 ### Open Stats

 When we measure something, it should be visible to everyone on the team.
 Our stats will be great sometimes and disappointing others, but when we hide or silo the hard stats, fewer people can help fix them.
-We’ll try to keep the most critical stats posted in the office, but any data that we’re collecting should be open to everyone.
+Any data that we’re collecting should be open to everyone.

+We have a #metrics Slack channel for this purpose.

 ### We Succeed Together When We Trust Each Other